sorbet/sorbet/website/docs/flow-sensitive.md

 type test was truthy.

-But as we see within the `example1` method above, using `==` on a `Singleton` value will allow Sorbet to update it's knowledge about the type of `x` both when the `==` comparison is true and when false.
+But as we see within the `example1` method above, using `==` on a `Singleton` value will allow Sorbet to update its knowledge about the type of `x` both when the `==` comparison is true and when it is false.

-This technique can be useful as indicated above to distinguish between cases when a possibly-`nil`, optional argument was explicitly passed at the call site and set to `nil`, or when a value was omitted at the call site and the default value of `Unset.instance` was used.
+This technique can be useful to distinguish between cases when a possibly-`nil`, optional argument was explicitly passed at the call site and set to `nil`, or when a value was omitted at the call site and the default value of `Unset.instance` was used.